Akasho09/sem5/OOPS/EndSem/Unit 1/notes.md

     virtual void Area () = 0 ;
     virtual void Perimeter () = 0 ;
 };
+- Abstract classes can also have concrete methods with full implementations that can be inherited by derived classes.

 ## A virtual function
 is a member function in the base class that can be overridden by a derived class.
 It allows derived classes to provide their own implementation of the function, while still maintaining the ability to call it via base class pointers or references.